madhu221b/probing-lms/README.md

 ## Main Caller function to train the probes

-The experiement name values can be: bert, bertL, gpt
+The experiement name values can be: lstm, bert, bertL, gpt

 And the layer index values can be 1 to 12 for gpt and bert and 1 to 24 for bertL.